-The Dermatology PSTP falls within the broader Oliver Langenberg Physician Scientist Program, the oldest institutionally endowed post-graduate physician scientist training program.
-As such, the Dermatology PSTP candidate receives guidance and support from the distinguished scientists directing the Oliver Langenberg PSTP while enjoying the comradery of PSTP candidates in other departments.
+The Dermatology PSTP is part of the school’s broader Oliver Langenberg Physician Scientist Program, the nation’s oldest institutionally endowed post-graduate physician scientist training program.
+As such, the Dermatology PSTP candidate receives guidance and support from the distinguished scientists directing the Oliver Langenberg PSTP while enjoying the camaraderie of PSTP candidates in other departments.

 - Opportunity to become an Instructor within the Department of Medicine, Division of Dermatology as PGY5 to continue as non-tenured research faculty

 - Mentored support throughout toward attainment of K08/equivalent